 Thetford is a leading manufacturer of mobile sanitation products worldwide.

-Headquartered in Ann Arbor, Michigan with a global headquarters in Etten-Leur, Netherlands, Thetford has been making toilets and other products for the RV, camping, marine, and truck industries since 1964.
+Headquartered in Ann Arbor, Michigan, with a global headquarters in Etten-Leur, Netherlands, Thetford has been making toilets and other products for the RV, camping, marine, and truck industries since 1964.

-Their RV toilet products include low-water-use permanently mounted or portable toilets and tote tanks as well as waste holding tank treatments and deodorants.
+Their RV toilet products include low-water-use permanently mounted or portable toilets and tote tanks, as well as waste holding tank treatments and deodorants.

 What Types of RV Toilets Does Thetford Produce?

+Thetford makes RV flush toilets, portable toilets, permanently installed cassette toilets, as well as RV toilet accessories and parts.
 In essence, if you need a permanent or portable toilet for mobile use (or even for home health care), Thetford likely has an option available for you.

 Are Thetford RV Toilets Interchangeable?

 If you’ve got a Thetford toilet installed in your RV that needs to be replaced or upgraded, you can usually choose another Thetford model to install.
+In fact, newer models are more water-efficient and are available in lightweight high-quality plastic (polypropylene) or home-like porcelain.
+You can also probably buy a Thetford model that’s taller than the one currently in your RV for comfort and ease of use.

 However, it’s important to remember that while RV toilet flanges are universal, RV toilets are not.
 There are many different types of RV toilets, so not all RV toilet replacements will work for every application.
+You’ll need to know how far from the wall your new RV toilet can be mounted, the location of the drain, etc. Older RVs, in particular, will have older toilets with varying installations.
+These details are good to know prior to ordering a replacement flush toilet for your RV.

-You may want to look for the ID label on your RV toilet for more information about your particular model.
+To help, you may want to look for the ID label on your RV toilet for more information about your particular model.
 Or take some measurements to compare with the specifications of any replacement you’re considering.
+You can also contact Thetford directly if you’re having difficulty selecting a replacement toilet that will work for your application.
+You can reach out to Thetford’s customer service by calling 1-800-543-1219.

 Where is the ID Label on My Thetford RV Toilet?

-On a Thetford RV toilet, you’re most likely to find the ID label either below the rim of the toilet on the center front surface or behind the seat.
-To visualize a label located behind the seat, lift the seat and lid halfway.
+On a Thetford RV toilet, you’re most likely to find the ID label either below the rim on the center front surface or behind the seat.
+To see a label located behind the seat, lift the seat and lid halfway.
+On some RV toilets, you’ll find a sticker on the side with replacement information.

 Your RV owner’s manual (if it’s the original toilet) should be helpful.
 If the toilet in your RV has been replaced previously, the owner’s manual for the new toilet will also have helpful information.